Federal Job Eligibility Requirements Explained

 Eligibility requirements for federal employment may vary from job to job.
 For example, national security or law enforcement jobs may require a background check, drug test, and/or security clearance.
 Whereas jobs requiring specialized skills or knowledge may require certifications, licenses, or experience in a specific field.

-Now that you understand what eligibility requirements are – here are some of the most important requirements to consider when applying for a job with the US federal government.
+Now that you understand what eligibility requirements are – here are some of the most important requirements to consider when applying for a job with the U.S. federal government.

 U.S. Citizenship